PureStorage-OpenConnect/k8s-px-terraform/docs/kubernetesOnVM/README.md

 ### 4. Change the required variables as per the requirement.
 Edit the file `cluster-config-vars` and then set the values for variables as:

 **PX_HOST_IPS** - Hostname and IP of the nodes.
-This will be already set by the setup-evn.sh script.
+This will be pre-configured by the setup-evn.sh script and you can modify if you want.

 **PX_ANSIBLE_USER** - This is for the ssh user Kubespray will use.
 It must be root or a user with sudo privileges who is able run run sudo command without requiring to enter the password.
 This also will be pre-configured by the setup-env.sh script.